 Criteria for Hosting Special Events

-All TCYFCC Special Events such as Jamboree’s, Cheer Competition, Play-Offs and Championship Games will be in a stadium.
+All TCYFCC Special Events such as Jamboree’s, Play-Offs and Championship Games will be in a stadium.
 The field shall include Barrier fence (wire) enclosing the field.
 A secure area (ticket booth) for the sale of tickets must be provided.

 The stadium (seating area and playing field) must be totally enclosed so the fans must use the gate to gain entrance to the stadium.
 This will ensure having large events in a secure environment that TCYFCC and Hosting Leagues will be able to control, plus having adequate seating and parking for these events.